Maison Louis Latour - Château Corton Grancey Grand Cru 2018

 About the wine:

-A delicate floral note, almost jasmine-like, precedes the subtle hint of red cherry in this wine.
+A delicate floral note, almost jasmine-like, precedes this wine’s subtle hint of red cherry.
 Refined and elegant on the palate, it is subtly accented by vanilla, which softens the invigorating and fresh note of red currant.
-The structure is graceful yet persistent and firm.
-Freshness and fruit blend harmoniously in this beautifully crafted wine, which shines with its concentration and balance.
+The structure is graceful, yet persistent and firm.
+Freshness and fruit blend harmoniously in this beautifully crafted wine, which shines for its concentration and balance.

 Jancis Robinson